logzio/logz-docs/README.md

   Notes are generally non-actionable.
 They’re more important than the surrounding text but less important than warnings.
 Could something bad happen if the user ignores this?
 If no, then it’s a note.
-Otherwise, it’s a gotcha.
+Otherwise, it’s an important note.
 </div>
 ```